 Those intending to upmix mono source material to stereo with professional level results should consider more sophisticated applications which help considerably with achieving higher quality separations as well as help cut down on the time and effort required to produce higher quality results.

-SpectraLayers Pro 8, from Steinberg, includes a harmonic selection tool.
+SpectraLayers Pro 9, from Steinberg, includes a harmonic selection tool.
 SpectraLayers Pro has been used on many of the best mono to stereo upmixes created and released commercially to date.
-SpectraLayers Pro 8 includes a number of tools to help select the desired sounds and has the advantage of being available for both macOS and Windows.
-SpectraLayers Pro 8 includes a new AI-powered Unmix Stems tool to automatically unmix your audio into as many as five stems.
-A new pattern finder will automatically search your audio file for similar sounds.
-SpectraLayers Pro 8 includes ARA 2 support which allows it to be used directly from within a compatible DAW.
+SpectraLayers Pro 9 includes a number of tools to help select the desired sounds and has the advantage of being available for both macOS and Windows.
+SpectraLayers Pro 9 includes a AI-powered Unmix Stems tool to automatically unmix your audio into as many as five stems.
+A pattern finder will automatically search your audio file for similar sounds.
+SpectraLayers Pro 9 includes ARA 2 support which allows it to be used directly from within a compatible DAW.
 Highly recommended!

-Acoustica Premium Edition 7.3, from Acon Digital, is a reasonably priced application which includes spectral editing capabilities with harmonic tracking.
+Acoustica Premium Edition 7.4, from Acon Digital, is a reasonably priced application which includes spectral editing capabilities with harmonic tracking.
 The spectral editing capabilities, available only in the Premium Edition, include brush, freehand or magic wand selection tools.
-Acoustica Premium Edition 7.3 includes their new Remix tool, based on deep learning, which can separate a mono or stereo source into up to five stems.
-Acoustica Premium Edition 7.3 is available for both macOS (including Native Support for Apple Silicon) and Windows.
+Acoustica Premium Edition 7.4 includes their Remix tool, based on deep learning, which can separate a mono or stereo source into up to five stems.
+Acoustica Premium Edition 7.4 is available for both macOS (including Native Support for Apple Silicon) and Windows.

 Hit'n'Mix has introduced two new applications: RipX DeepRemix and RipX Deep Audio (which includes RipX DeepRemix).
 RipX Deep Audio uses the power of AI to separate your mono or stereo audio source into stems, making it useful for upmixing mono source material to stereo.